CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/overview.md

+<h1> </h1>

 # **Curve DAO: Fee Collection and Distribution**

 Curve exchange contracts have the capability to charge an **admin fee**, claimable by the contract owner.
 The admin fee is represented as a percentage of the total fee collected on a swap.

+**There are multiple ways on how fees are obtained:**

-For exchanges the fee is taken in the output currency and calculated against the final amount received.
+- For **stableswap exchanges** the *fee is taken in the output currency* and calculated against the final amount received.
 For example, if swapping from USDT to USDC, the fee is taken in USDC.
+- For **cryptoswap exchanges** (volatile assets) the *fee is taken in the LP token of the pool*.
+For these kind of pools additional mechanisms like auto-rebalancing parameters need to be taken into consideration.
+- **Curve Stablecoin** borrow *fee is taken in crvUSD*.
+All of crvUSD borrow rate fees are "admin fees".

 Liquidity providers also incur fees when adding or removing liquidity.
 The fee is applied such that, for example, a swap between USDC and USDT would pay roughly the same amount of fees as depositing USDC into the pool and then withdrawing USDT.
 The only case where a fee is not applied on withdrawal is when removing liquidity via `remove_liquidity`, as this method does not change the imbalance of the pool in any way.